7. Timers: Countdown Timer

 Hint

-While we are looking for a period of 10 ms, specifying .timerPeriod field as 10 (or 0.01) is incorrect.
+While these instructions are asking for a period of 10 ms, specifying the .period field as 10 (or 0.01) is incorrect.
 The unit for this field is not seconds, it is the number of timer increments in the desired period.

-1. Use Timer_A_startCounter() to start the timer within the Timer_Init() function.
-Not that this function must occur after the timer is configured.
+4. Use Timers_startTimer() to start the timer within the TimerInit() function.
+Not that this function must occur after the timer is fully configured.

-2. Add the Timer_Init() function to the appropriate location in the main() function.
+5. Add the TimerInit() function to the appropriate location in the main() function.

-3. Also create a GPIO_Init() function to initialize P1.0 (LED1) and P2.4 as Outputs.
+6. Also create a GPIOInit() function to initialize PA0 (LED1) and PB13 as Outputs, with both initially low.
 Call this function at the appropriate location in the main() function.

-4. Within the main() function while(1) loop, check to see if the timer has completed a full period.
-This can be done by checking to see if a timer overflowed (or reset) has occurred, and then clearing the flag that signals that the overflow (or reset) occurred.
-This may be implemented using the uint32_t Timer_A_getInterruptStatus() and Timer_A_clearInterruptFlag() functions, respectively.
+7. Within the main() function while(1) loop, check to see if the timer has completed a full period.
+This can be done by checking to see if the timer a reset (e.g., zero event) has occurred, and then clearing the flag that signaled that the reset occurred.
+This may be done using the uint32_t Timers_getAllPendingInterrupts() and Timers_clearInterrupt() functions, respectively.

 Warning

-5. Add code to toggle P2.4 each time the timer completes a period.
-Additionally, toggle P1.0 (LED1) every 100 times the timer completes a period.
+8. Add code to toggle PB13 each time the timer completes a period.
+Additionally, toggle PA0 (LED1) such that it is on for 1 second and off for 1 second.
 Template code is provided below to aide in implementing this.
 A short printf() or putchar() may also be useful for debugging.

 // Toggle LED1 (P1.0)